Monitoring

 <figure><img src="/files/53lSlcy81zqVpzUVQxT6" alt=""><figcaption></figcaption></figure>

-4. On the Edit rule page, select the valid vulnerability condition from the drop-down.
-The vulnerability condition must be either 'CVSS' or 'discovery date' or both.
+4. On the Edit rule page, select the valid vulnerability or malware condition from the drop-down.
+The vulnerability condition must be either 'CVSS' or 'discovery date' or "vulnerability is exploited".
+The malware condition must be "dependency is malicious".

 5. Select the valid trigger events from the drop-down.
 The trigger events must be either 'notify by email', 'notify user groups by email' or 'trigger webhook'.